 ‘It’s a bag full of concepts potentially present to consciousness,’ Boss elaborates.
 ‘Ideas.’

 ‘Cool,’ says Chet.
 ‘A bag full of ideas, eh?
 Can I have a look?’

 ‘Stay back,’ says Jagger, pointing the gun at his head.

 ‘I will attempt to explain,’ Boss continues.
-‘It is clearly dangerous for too many people to have access to too many ideas, too many concepts potentially present to their consciousness, if you will, so it is necessary to keep a collection in a central repository.
-Ideas need to be carefully regulated, but it is also important to have a new idea now and then.
-After all, new ideas generate investment.
+‘It is dangerous for too many people to have access to too many ideas.
+Ideas need to be carefully regulated, so it is necessary to keep them in a central repository.
+But it is also important to have a new idea now and then.
+New ideas generate investment.
 Even the most antisocial ideas generate an investment.
-Sometimes raw ideas need to be transported from our warehouse to another location in order to be developed.
+Sometimes raw ideas need to be transported to another location in order to be developed.
 Different skill sets you understand, storage workers and visionaries.
 Earlier today, in transit, a delivery was hijacked and has ended up here in the blue Ikea bag.’

 ‘What are you talking about?’ says Chet.

-‘The bag is empty,’ says Flavia.
+‘The bag is empty,’ says Laura.
 ‘Or at least what is in it is invisible.’

 ‘Why do you think he did that?’